 Patients are increasingly familiar with the concept of their care being delivered by several members of the dental team.
-If you are a dentist, and considering joining a practice where dental care professionals already play a significant role in clinical care, it will be important to know the basis on which their services are offered to patients.
+If you are a dentist or clinical DCP, and considering joining a practice where dental care professionals already play a significant role in clinical care, it will be important to know the basis on which their services are offered to patients.